 In March 2004, several people, representing many different agencies, came together to find common ground for planning an event to fill a special need in Southwest Missouri.
 The agencies represented at the first meeting were the Southwest Center for Independent Living, National Wild Turkey Federation, NWTF-Wheelin’ Sportsmen, NWTF-Sho-Me Chapter of Springfield, The Network, Springfield Regional Center, Ozark Prosthetics, and the Missouri Department of Conservation.

 The result of this first meeting was an annual event called A Day at the Range and Outdoor Adventure Fair.
-The event is held on the third Saturday of June, and has been since its inception.
+The event is held on the second Saturday of September.
 The participants, their families, caregivers, and many dedicated volunteers, endure sometimes extreme weather to ensure participants are able to have an enjoyable day outdoors shooting, fishing, and learning about nature and hunting.
 The goals of the event are simple:

 * Provide an opportunity for people with disabilities to experience and participate in outdoor activities.

 * Introduce people with disabilities, and their families, to additional opportunities to experience the outdoors.

 * Increase participation and support of conservation programs and preservation of outdoor heritage.

 The first event in 2004 was attended by 109 participants, with 18 of those being children, and it grew to 1,000 people attending the event in 2014.